-Bland County is a recreational paradise, and along with Southwest Virginia, is becoming a hub for tourism.
+Bland County is a recreational paradise, and along with the rest of southwest Virginia, is becoming a hub for tourism.
 The scenic vistas, historical landmarks, outdoor activities, and abundant rivers, lakes and streams make this area a mecca for visitors.
-The beautiful mountains and temperate climate provide ample opportunities for the most avid sportsman to moderate recreationalist and contemplative naturalists.
+The beautiful mountains and temperate climate provide ample opportunities for everyone from the most avid adventurers to moderate outdoor enthusiasts and contemplative naturalists.

 In 2011, an Advisory Committee formed to facilitate Bland County’s application to become a designated A.T.
 Community.
-From the outset, this committee has advocated the enhancement of all aspects of the great outdoors for improving the health and enjoyment of citizens and visitors alike.
+From the outset, this committee advocated all aspects of the great outdoors as ways to improve the health and enjoyment of citizens and visitors alike.
 Each monthly meeting has explored and endorsed ways for the local community to take an active role in preserving and protecting the A.T., as well as other meaningful outdoor pursuits available in the county.
 As Bland County partners with the ATC, the Advisory Committee brings increased alliances, energy, motivation, and the impetus to boldly move forward with an ideology that can only improve on all that Bland County already has to offer.
-Bland County’s 56-mile portion of A.T. is maintained by 3 A.T. maintaining clubs: Piedmont Appalachian Trail Hikers (PATH), Roanoke Appalachian Trail Club (RATC) and the Outdoor Club of Virginia Tech (OCVT), all providing support for the community.
+Bland County’s 56-mile portion of A.T. is maintained by 3 A.T. maintaining clubs, all of which provide support for the community: Piedmont Appalachian Trail Hikers (PATH), Roanoke Appalachian Trail Club (RATC) and the Outdoor Club of Virginia Tech (OCVT).

 Prior to acceptance as an A.T.
 Community, Deloras Gregory had already become the county’s first Trail to Every Classroom graduate.
-Deloras has formed a hiking club with students in the county and is working to incorporate the A.T. into her Physical Education classes.
+Deloras formed a hiking club with students in the county and actively incorporates the A.T. into her Physical Education classes.

-The county’s designation will take place as part of the first annual Festival of Trails, celebrating all of Bland County’s beautiful natural resources and recreational opportunities.
-The county also hosts an annual Festival of Leaves, during the peak of fall foliage.
+The county’s designation took place in 2012 and celebrated all of Bland County’s beautiful natural resources and recreational opportunities.
+The county also hosts an annual Festival of Leaves during the peak of fall foliage.